Prescription Drug Affordability Act

 c) A drug that entered the market before 1962 that was not originally marketed under a new drug application.

-b) Enters into a lease with another manufacturer to market and distribute a prescription drug product under the entity’s own name and sets or changes the wholesale acquisition cost of the prescription drug product it manufactures or markets.
+b) Sets or changes the wholesale acquisition cost of the prescription drug product it manufactures or markets.

 8) “Stakeholder council” means the Prescription Drug Affordability Stakeholder Council.